-The educational resources that are found on Unique Teaching Resources are the result of my 22 years of teaching experience around the world.
-I began my teaching career when I was twenty one years and since that time I have taught in Guam, Florida, Virginia, Hawaii, China, Indonesia, Kuwait, and Bahrain.
+The educational resources that are found on Unique Teaching Resources are the result of my 23 years of teaching experience around the world.
+I began my teaching career when I was twenty one years and since that time I have taught in Guam, Florida, Virginia, Hawaii, Arizona, China, Indonesia, Kuwait, and Bahrain.

 I am a Canadian born, American educated teacher who has taught overseas in a variety of international schools.
 I was born in Ottawa, Canada, but my family moved to Prince George, British Columbia while I was still very young.
-In 1976, my father was tired of shoveling snow and the cold winters in northern British Colombia, so he moved our family to Daytona Beach, Florida, where I attended middle school and high school.
+In 1976, my father was tired of the cold winters in northern British Colombia, so he moved our family to Daytona Beach, Florida, where I attended middle school and high school.

 I graduated from the University of Florida with a degree in Special Education and a specialty in learning disabilities.
 Later, I worked towards my master's degree in that same specialty.
 My first teaching positions were as a learning disabilities middle school teacher in Guam, Florida, Virginia, and Hawaii.

 After teaching middle school in the United States for six years, I applied for a teaching position in an international school in China.
 I loved living and working overseas, and I ended up spending 16 years teaching in a variety of different elementary schools in China, Indonesia, Kuwait, and Bahrain.

 At the international schools that I taught in, I worked with talented and dedicated teachers from Canada, Australia, New Zealand, United Kingdom, and many other countries.
 I was fortunate enough to be exposed to the best teaching practices from all of these teachers and their home countries.
 I believe that these experiences, and the teachers that I met from around the world, shaped who I am as a teacher today.